lbryio/lbry.com/content/faq/tipbot-discord.md

 **Example:** `!tip balance`

 ### Deposit
 Displays your Discord LBC wallet address.
-Useful if you want to receive LBCs directly to your Discord wallet.
+Useful if you want to receive LBC directly to your Discord wallet.

 **Example:** `!tip deposit`

 ### Withdraw
-Use this to withdraw a chosen amount from your LBC Discord wallet to another LBC wallet such as the wallet in LBRY, Coinomi or to an LBC wallet on an exchange.
+Use this to withdraw a chosen amount from your LBC Discord wallet to another LBC wallet such as the wallet in any LBRY app, Coinomi or to an LBC wallet on an exchange.

 - **Arguments:** `!tip withdraw <address> <amount>`
 - **Example:** `!tip withdraw bQ8N2xbbityGNyiijaUtZVHkN3KZys2ci 10`